 Whit Monday in Germany

-Many Christians in Germany observe the Second Day of Pentecost, which falls on the day after Pentecost (or Whitsunday).
-It is a public holiday throughout the nation and falls on June 1 in 2009.
-Pentecost commemorates the Holy Ghost's descent on the Jesus Christ's disciples, according to the New Testament of the Bible.
+Many Christians in Germany observe the Second Day of Pentecost, on the day after Pentecost (or Whitsunday).
+It is a national public holiday.
+Pentecost commemorates the Holy Ghost's descent on the Jesus Christ's disciples, according to the Bible.

 Traditionally, there was a whole week of church based celebrations for Pentecost.
 The public holiday on the Monday after Pentecost Sunday is a reminder of these celebrations.
 In Germany, people mark the Second Day of Pentecost with various local and regional customs.

 The night between Pentecost, or Whitsunday, and Pentecost Monday is known as the night of unrest (Unruhnacht or Bosheitsnacht).
 In the past, people thought that evil spirits were active during this night and would steal any property not locked away.
 Now, in some areas, young people play the role of the evil spirits and move small agricultural tools and garden benches to other properties.
 Young men may also nail birch branches to house walls of young women they want to marry.

 The Pentecost week celebrations continue beyond Monday in some areas.
 The Tuesday after Pentecost Sunday is known as Forest Day (Waeldchestag) in Frankfurt am Main.
 A large party and fun fair are held in a wooded area of a park on the town's outskirts and neighboring suburbs.
 An outdoor play about the local history of the area and a historical festival are held in the town of Deidesheim.